ices-taf/doc/procedure.md

 it into many small steps.
 The procedure below applies equally to assessment coordinators and the TAF support team, except for the 1st step :cat:

-Fifteen steps to script the analysis from 'data' to 'output' (core assessment) in TAF:
+Fifteen steps to script the analysis from data to output (core assessment) in
+TAF:

 <br>